akirak/yastar/README.md

 # YAStar: GitHub Star History for Your GitHub Profile

 YAStar (Yet Another Star History) is a program that collects data from your GitHub account and generates charts.
-It renders a line chart of stargazers given to your public, owned, and original repositories, optionally grouped by primary language.
-See examples:
+It renders a stargazer history of your public original repositories, optionally grouped by primary language.
+See
+examples:

 ![Number of stargazers by language](./doc/images/language.svg)
 ![Total number of stargazers](./doc/images/total.svg)